 - request amendment to the educational record if an error is recorded.

 - Sole Possession Records are defined as records (notes maintained by a faculty member) that are not shared with any other educational official.
 Notes maintained in a sole possession record are not subject to the guidelines of FERPA.
-Sole Possession records that are merged with the academic record require full disclosure per FERPA guidelines.

 - Educational Officials may view student academic records if they have a demonstrated, specific educational interest prior to the granting of access to the student record.
 Educational Officials at Virginia Tech are defined as those persons employed by Virginia Tech in an administrative academic position (faculty and staff) whose position requires access to the records to fulfill their stated job responsibilities.